burakayy7/blog/_posts/2021-09-18-OpenCV-ROI-Update.md

         deltaColumn=deltaColumn*(-1)
 ```

-And here is the incremen step:
+And here is the increment step:
 ```python
     boxCR=boxCR+deltaRow
     boxCC=boxCC+deltaColumn